totex/Learn-OpenGL-in-python/README.md

-Source codes from my "Learn OpenGL with python" youtube tutorials.
+Source codes from my "OpenGL in python" youtube tutorials.